DMQIS/InstrumentControl/Accelerometer Code and Vibration Data/README.md

 NAMING CONVENTIONS FOR CODE (.PY FILES):

-"USE_THIS" will plot a periodogram that takes a large sample of data, splits it into smaller sections of time (as specified by the response to "Windloe Length?"), and plots the average.
+"USE_THIS" will plot a periodogram that takes a large sample of data, splits it into smaller sections of time (as specified by the response to "Window Length?"), and plots the average.

 "Accelerometer" will collect data from the accelerometer